AutoxingTech/axbot_restbook/docs/reference/device.md

 ### NTP Server

-Chrony can also be configured as a NTP server.
+Chrony can also be configured to act as an NTP server.

-To enable NTP for 192.168.2.*, use the following API:
+To enable NTP access for the `192.168.2.*` subnet, use the following API:

 ```
 curl -X PUT \